Office for National Statistics

 The Office for National Statistics is the UK's largest independent producer of official statistics, responsible for the census, labour market surveys, inflation indices, and GDP estimates.
 Based in Newport, Wales, it reports to Parliament through the UK Statistics Authority and operates independently of government departments.
 Its monthly labour market bulletin is the primary data source for UK employment policy.

 As AI-driven restructuring accelerates across UK financial services and professional sectors, ONS vacancy and unemployment figures are becoming the evidential battleground for whether Westminster's light-touch AI approach is working.
-Each quarterly release showing falling vacancies strengthens the case for intervention that the government has so far resisted.
+The absence of any AI attribution layer in ONS data — confirmed by six months of flat vacancy counts with no explanatory framework — means that policy makers, the BOE, and organised labour are all arguing from the same blunt aggregate instrument.
+Each publication showing a frozen market without an AI breakdown strengthens the case for intervention the government has so FAR resisted.